Reiki Quick Facts

 Is Reiki a Religious Practice?

-No. Although Reiki was first discovered in Japan by a practicing Buddhist, it does not adhere to any one particular religion.
-Reiki Practitioners follow a variety of religious and spiritual paths and deeply respect all systems of belief and religions.
+No. Although Reiki was first discovered in Japan by Dr. Mikao Usui, a practicing Shinto/Buddhist (Shugendō) monk and doctor, it does not adhere to any one particular religion.
+Reiki Practitioners & Master Teachers follow a variety of religious and spiritual paths and deeply respect all systems of belief and religions.

 What Can I Expect During a Reiki Treatment?